German tableware brand sues Amazon over wavy cup and saucer design

-(Reuters) - German luxury ceramics company Villeroy & Boch AG (VIBG_p.DE) sued Amazon.com Inc for selling what it says is a copycat version of its popular New Wave cup and saucer.
+Jan 22 (Reuters) - German luxury ceramics company Villeroy & Boch AG sued Amazon.com Inc for selling what it says is a copycat version of its popular New Wave cup and saucer.

 Villeroy & Boch said Amazon, the world’s largest online retailer, is selling coffee and espresso cups and saucers under the Melange La Jolla brand that infringe two patents on the swooped design of its New Wave dishware, according to the complaint filed on Thursday in federal court in Manhattan.